AK-Homberger/Alexa-Alarm-System-ESP32CAM/README.md

 If you still got false positives, you should have a look to [WLAN interference](https://github.com/AK-Homberger/Alexa-Alarm-System-ESP32CAM/blob/main/CodeDetails.md#interference-of-wifi-with-pir-sensor) section in the code details.

 A nice tutorial for the HC-SR501 can be found [here](https://www.makerguides.com/hc-sr501-arduino-tutorial/).

-## Root CA Certificate
-For security reasons the [Root CA certificate](https://github.com/AK-Homberger/Alexa-Alarm-System-ESP32CAM/blob/main/AlexaIntruderAlert/certificate.h) is stored in the code (certificate.h).

-The certificate is used to authenticate the identity of the web server. **The certificate will expire in September 2021**.
-It has to be updated then.

-To perform the update (with Firefox browser) just go to the https://www.virtualsmarthome.xyz web site and click on the lock symbol left to the URL.
-Then show details of connection, further information and show certificate.
-Then click on [DST Root CA X3](https://github.com/AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/blob/main/Root-Certificate.png) and then on "PEM (Certificate)".
-The certificate text have to be copied into the sketch to update.

 # Code Details
 If you are interested in code details and explanations please read [here](https://github.com/AK-Homberger/Alexa-Alarm-System-ESP32CAM/blob/main/CodeDetails.md) further.